History of books

 The history of books begins with the invention of writing, as well as other inventions such as paper and printing; this history continues all the way to the modern-day business of book printing.
 The earliest knowledge society has on the history of books actually predates what we came to call "books" in today's society, and instead begins with what are called either tablets, scrolls, or sheets of papyrus.
 The current format of modern novels, with separate sheets fastened together to form a pamphlet rather than a scroll, is called a codex.
 After this invention, hand-bound, expensive, and elaborate manuscripts began to appear in codex form.
 This gave way to press-printed volumes and eventually led to the mass-market printed volumes that are prevalent today.
 Contemporary books may even start to have less of a physical presence with the invention of the e-book.
-The book has also become more accessible to the disabled with the invention of Braille as well as audiobooks.
+The book has also become more accessible to disabled people with the invention of Braille as well as audiobooks.

-The earliest forms of writing began with etching into stone slabs, evolving over time to include palm leaves and papyrus in ancient times.
+The earliest forms of writing began with etching into stone slabs, evolving over time to include palm leaves and papyrus.
 Parchment and paper later emerged as important substitutes for bookmaking, as they increased durability and accessibility.
 Ancient books were made from a variety of materials depending on the region's available resources and social practices.
 For instance, in the Neolithic Middle East, the cuneiform tablet was part of a larger clay-based toolkit used for bureaucracy and control.
 In contrast, while animal skin was never used to write books in eastern and southern Asia, it became a mainstay for prestige manuscripts in the Middle East, Europe, and the Americas.
 Similarly, papyrus and even paper were used in different regions at various times, reflecting local resource availability and cultural needs.
 Across regions like China, the Middle East, Europe, and South Asia, diverse methods of book production evolved.
 The Middle Ages saw the rise of illuminated manuscripts, intricately blending text and imagery, particularly during the Mughal era in South Asia under the patronage of rulers like Akbar and Shah Jahan.
 Prior to the invention of the printing press, made famous by the Gutenberg Bible, each text was a unique, handcrafted, valuable article, personalized through the design features incorporated by the scribe, owner, bookbinder, and illustrator.